einaralex/cheyn-monerium/README.md

 # Basic authentication.

 Fetch information about your own profile.
-`curl --user 'user@example.com:password' https://api-sandbox.monerium.dev/balances`
+`curl --user 'user@example.com:password' https://api.monerium.dev/balances`

 # Bearer tokens.

 There are two ways to authenticate with Bearer, with authentication code flow or client credentials.
+If you are managing a platform, you will use <a href="#client-credentials">client credentials</a>, getting an access token with your `client_id` and `client_secret`.
+A customer of yours will authenticate using the authentication code flow.

-Lets see how we build around the authentication_code flow.
+Let's see how we build around the authentication_code flow.

-We start of by structuring the query parameters needed to enter the Monerium portal.
+We start by structuring the query parameters needed to enter the Monerium management screen.

 ```js
 // pages/index.ts